KShebek/cbe504/main.typ

 === Degrees of Freedom

-As was shown previously, the rate constant for a given elementary step is related to the ratio of partition functions for the transition state and the reactant(s).
+As was shown previously, the rate constant for a given elementary step is related to the ratio of partition functions for the transition state and the reactant(s):
+$ k prop Z'^ddagger/(Z'_ce("A") Z'_ce("B")), $
-If one considers a free molecule (e.g. in the gas phase), it has three translational degrees of freedom, three rotational degrees of freedom if nonlinear or two rotational degrees of freedom if linear, and several vibrational degrees of freedom depending on the number of atoms $N_0$.
+If one considers a free molecule (e.g. in the gas phase), it has three translational degrees of freedom, three rotational degrees of freedom (if nonlinear) or two rotational degrees of freedom (if linear), and several vibrational degrees of freedom depending on the number of atoms, $N_0$.
 We will represent this as follows, where the exponents in quotes are simply how many degrees of freedom there are.#footnote[We have tacitly assumed that the excited states are energetically negligible, such that $z_"el" = g_0$ and therefore $z_"el"$ has only one degree of freedom.]
 $ Z' = z_"trans"^((3))/V z_"rot"^((m)) z_"vib"^((N)) z_"el" $
 where